Protect Your Tech With Top Security Tips

 Don't forget about your old devices.
 Old devices may no longer be in use, but they can still be storing personal information.
 Don't leave them laying around!

 Correctly dispose of University technology.
 If you have a University device that you no longer need, contact IT Solutions to have it scrubbed of information and recycled or passed on to a new user.
-Read our support article to find out how to request a surplus pickup.
+Learn more about surplus disposal.